Ryzon3/mirage-script/QUICKSTART.md

 ```bash
 uv run mirage friendly_greeter.mirage
 ```
-You should see a cheerful greeting for Jamie.
+You should see a greeting for Jamie.
 The helper prompt nudges the model to call `emit_output` before finishing.

 ## 3. Reading CLI arguments on demand
 Describe arguments in the `inputs:` block and fetch them with `get_input` when needed.